 As World War II drew to a close, many members of the Harvard Fatigue Laboratory, including Belding and his thermal manikin, joined the U.S. Army Quartermaster General’s new Climatic Research Laboratory in Lawrence, Massachusetts to continue work on improving environmental protection for military personnel.
 In September 1945, General Electric was asked to build the next generation thermal manikin for the Climatic Research Laboratory.
 General Electric combined its previous manikin expertise along with detailed data from an anthropometric study of nearly 3000 Army Air Force cadets to construct another electroplated copper shell manikin with a total of six separate electrical circuits and based on the average physical dimensions of a young U.S. military recruit.

 WW II Thermal Manikin Research

-From 1941-1950, the Aero Medical Research Laboratory at Wright Air Field in Dayton, Ohio, conducted similar research for the U.S. Army Air Corps.
-They also obtained a General Electric thermal manikin in 1945, where Gagge and his associates used it to completely redesign most Army Air Force aviators clothing away from the use of natural to newly-developed artificial materials.
+From 1941-1950, the Aero Medical Research Laboratory at Wright Airfield in Dayton, Ohio, conducted similar research for the U.S. Army Air Corps.
+They also obtained a General Electric thermal manikin in 1945, where Gagge and his associates used it to completely redesign most Army Air Force aviator clothing away from the use of natural to newly developed artificial materials.